rashedul360/doctors-lab/README.md

 ## this website is made for a Clinic. named myDoctors Lab

-## here some pages like login, registration, dashboard, doctors,reset user (this option will you apply to reset registred user password), and services
+## here some pages like login, registration, dashboard, doctors,reset (this option will you apply to reset registred user password), and services

 ## logout method included